kiegroup/kie-docker-ci-images/README.md

     mvn clean install -P !all,kie-artifacts

+BUILD and RUN the Docker images:

+    mvn clean install -DskipTests

+  This will create two images:
+* kiegroup/business-central-wildfly23
+* kiegroup/kie-server-wildfly23

+The mvn clean install creates two images as well as it runs them

+  This command gets the IDs of all running containers

+    docker ps -a

+  This command inspects a running container and extracts his {IP address}

+    docker inspect -f '{{range.NetworkSettings.Networks}}{{.IPAddress}}{{end}}' container_name_or_id

+  Now having the IP address you can access

+  **kie-server**:       http://{IP address}:8080/kie-server/services/rest/server/ (login kie-server/kie-server)<br>
+  When you access **kie-server** you only get shown a xml.<br>
+  For more information about the [KIE Server](https://docs.jbpm.org/7.61.0.Final/jbpm-docs/html_single/#_ch.kie.server)

+  **business central**: http://{IP address}:8080/business-central/ (login wbadmin/wbadmin)

+  With this command you can run your own container:

+    docker run -p 8082:8080 -p 8002:8001 -i -t --name <name> <imageName>:<tag>

+  for instance:

+    docker run -p 8082:8080 -p 8002:8001 -i -t --name business-central kiegroup/business-central-wildfly23:7.63.0-SNAPSHOT

+  You can access the application in a browser: http://localhost:8082/business-central and login using wbadmin/wbadmin

+Stop and remove containers and images

+    docker stop $(docker ps -aq)    - stops **all** running container (or docker stop containerID) docker rm $(docker ps -aq)      - removes **all** containers (or docker rm containerID) docker rmi $(docker images -aq) - rmoves **all** images (or docker rmi imageID)

 NOTE: There exist some helper scripts to perform common maintenance tasks and run more complex builds located at  source folder `/scripts'.
 Feel free to take a look at them.

 Notes